regwhitton/skyscape/README.md

 ## Setting up

 Currently set up is only outlined for Linux.
-The software should work in other environments, but you will need to determine the set up for yourself.
+Much of the software should work in other environments, but you will need to determine the set up for yourself (include how to display the images).

 The assumption is that you have a machine with a GPU that can be accessed using OpenCL.